This post was originally published on October 27, 2017.

 - 1 teaspoon fresh parsley, chopped

 - Rinse, peel and cube the russet potatoes.
 Put them a large pot of cold water.
-Bring to a boil then simmer.
-Cook until fork tender.
-Drain.
+Bring to a boil then simmer until fork tender, then drain.

-- While the potatoes are cooking, preheat the oven to 425 F. Peel 6 large garlic cloves and place in a small ramekin.
-Drizzle 1/2 teaspoon olive oil over top, and mix it in by hand to coat each clove.
-Put the ramekin on a baking tray.
-Bake for 15 to 18 minutes.
-Let cool then smash with the bottom of a cup.
+- While the potatoes are cooking, preheat the oven to 425 F. Peel the garlic cloves and toss with the olive oil in a small ramekin.
+Put the ramekin on a baking tray and bake for 15 to 18 minutes.
+Let cool, then smash with the bottom of a cup.

-- In the bowl of a stand mixer, add the drained potatoes, smashed garlic, butter, sour cream, buttermilk, salt and pepper.
-Turn the stand mixer on and whip the potatoes until they are smooth and creamy.
-Adjust butter, sour cream, buttermilk, and seasonings according to taste.
-Set aside.
+- Place the drained potatoes, smashed garlic, butter, sour cream, buttermilk, salt and pepper in the bowl of a stand mixer fitted with the paddle attachment.
+Whip the potatoes until they are smooth and creamy.
+Adjust butter, sour cream, buttermilk, and seasonings according to taste, then set aside.

 Cooking the Meat & Preparing the Vegetables

-- In a large cast iron skillet, cook the ground hamburger over medium heat, stirring occasionally until all the pink is gone, roughly 8 minutes
+- Cook the ground hamburger in a 10-inch cast iron skillet set over medium heat, stirring occasionally until all the pink is gone.

 - Drain off the fat by pouring the cooked meat into a colander placed over a bowl to catch the fat drippings.
-You can also spoon out the hamburger with a large slotted spider spoon and place in a bowl then pour out the fat into a small bowl.
+You can also scoop up the hamburger with a large slotted spoon and place in a bowl then pour the fat from the skillet into a small bowl.

 - Let the skillet cool for a couple of minutes, then wipe out the excess fat and remove any leftover hamburger with a spoon.

-- Over medium high heat, add one tablespoon of rendered fat into the cast iron skillet and let it heat up.
-Add the carrots and onions to the skillet and cook for 3 minutes stirring occasionally.
+- Add one tablespoon of rendered fat back into the cast iron skillet and let it heat over medium-high heat.
+Add the carrots and onions to the skillet and cook for 8 minutes, stirring occasionally.

 - Add the garlic and 1/4 teaspoon salt and cook until fragrant, roughly a minute.
 Add the rest of the spices and stir until well combined.

-- In the cast iron skillet, add the cooked hamburger and the frozen peas, stir, and heat through over medium low heat.
+- Stir in the cooked hamburger and the frozen peas and heat through over medium low heat.

 Making the Gravy

-- In the same skillet you used for the carrots, melt 4 tablespoons of butter over medium heat.
+- Melt 4 tablespoons of butter in a small skillet set over medium heat.
 Gradually add the 4 tablespoons of flour, whisking constantly, to make a roux.
-Cook for two minutes while constantly whisking.
+Cook for two minutes, whisking constantly to cook the flour.

 - Add the remaining 1/2 cup of beef stock and stir.
 If needed, add the 1/2 cup of filtered water to thin out your gravy.
-Once your gravy is the consistency you like, pour it over the hamburger veggie mixture that is in the large cast iron skillet.
-Mix well.
-Taste and adjust seasonings.
+Once your gravy is the consistency you like, pour it over the hamburger veggie mixture in the large cast iron skillet.
+Mix well, taste, and adjust seasonings as desired.